The64thGamer/cheeseepedia/content/wiki/kooser-dolli-dimples-animatronic.md

 tags = ["Animatronics"]
 categories = ["Pizza Time Theatre"]
 +++
 The ***Kooser Dolli Dimples Animatronic*** was an animatronic version of Dolli Dimples created by {{< wiki-link "Fantasy Forest" >}} for {{< wiki-link "Pizza Time Theatre" >}} in 1978.
 The bot was used at {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} from December 1978 to May 1980.
 The bot was made to only activate when a token was put in.
-The bot was controlled using the {{< wiki-link "Cyberamic Control System" >}} &amp; {{< wiki-link "PTT Show Selector" >}} with the bot being programmed at Kooser using the {{< wiki-link "Big C's Cyberamics Center" >}}.
+The bot was controlled using the {{< wiki-link "Cyberamic Control System" >}} & {{< wiki-link "PTT Show Selector" >}} with the bot being programmed at Kooser using the {{< wiki-link "Big C's Cyberamics Center" >}}.

 ## History

-### Manufacturing &amp; Creation
+### Manufacturing & Creation

 The Kooser Dolli bot was created by {{< wiki-link "Fantasy Forest" >}} in 1978 for a new experimental store location type, the Piano Bar Lounge, that would be implemented into the second Pizza Time Theatre on Kooser Rd.
 San Jose, California.
-The bot was programmed with the {{< wiki-link "Kooser Main Show &amp; Dolli Showtape" >}}.
+The bot was programmed with the {{< wiki-link "Kooser Main Show & Dolli Showtape" >}}.

 ### In Store

 The Kooser Dolli bot was installed in the Piano Bar Lounge at Kooser somewhere before it's opening in December 1978.
-The bot would become one of Kooser's &amp; PTT's major selling points in the late 70's in which it would be called The 'Dolli Dimples Cabaret'(1).
-The bot was featured in a 1979 segment of Real People, in which she played the song, Talk to the Animals(2).
-Later in 1979, The Australian Broadcasting Commission show 'Four Corners' ran a segment called 'New Eatery Fad'(3) which included the Dolli bot singing the second segment of the Kooser Dolli show.
-The bot would be in the Cabaret up until 1980 in which the bot would be removed.
+The bot would become one of Kooser's & PTT's major selling points in the late 70's in which it would be called The 'Dolli Dimples Cabaret'{{ cite 1 }}.
+The bot was briefly featured in a 1979 segment of Real People, in which she played the song "Talk to the Animals"{{ cite 2 }}.
+Later in 1979, The Australian Broadcasting Commission show 'Four Corners' ran a segment called 'New Eatery Fad' {{ cite 3 }} which, despite focusing mainly on the {{ wiki-link San Jose, CA (370 S Winchester Blvd) }} location, featured Dolli singing "Deep In the Heart of Texas."
+The bot would remain in the Cabaret until its removal in 1980.
+.

 ### Modern Appearances

-The bot appeared as a character in the 2018 CEC Halloween special 'Halloween At The Pizza Time Theater' in which the Animatronic appears alongside a {{< wiki-link "Guest Star / Helen Henny (Cyberamic)" >}} &amp; {{< wiki-link "The King / King Kat (Lounge)" >}}.
-In the short, The Bot is given legs &amp; attempts to attack {{< wiki-link "Chuck E. Cheese" >}} after he gives criticism to the 3 bots.
+The bot appeared as a character in the 2018 CEC Halloween special 'Halloween At The Pizza Time Theater' in which the Animatronic appears alongside a {{< wiki-link "Guest Star / Helen Henny (Cyberamic)" >}} & {{< wiki-link "The King / King Kat (Lounge)" >}}.
+In the short, The Bot is given legs & attempts to attack {{< wiki-link "Chuck E. Cheese" >}} after he gives criticism to the 3 bots.

 ## Design

-The bot has a grey latex mask with a grey back head.
-The bot has red hair, a purple shirt, &amp; a white neck collar.
-The bot has green eyes (described as "aqua"){{< cite 4 >}}, two teeth, &amp; pink eyelids with eyelashes.
+Dolli has curly red hair, a purple dress with embroidered flowers, a ruffled white collar, green eyes (described as "aqua"), {{ cite 4 }} two front teeth, pink painted fingernails, and pink eyelids.

 ## Movements

 It is known that Dolli had 16 movements in total{{< cite 4 >}}, but with current information not all can be accurately mapped out.
+The main source for movements comes from the 1979 "Four Corners" segment. {{ cite 3 }}

 * Mouth
-* Eyelids (Likely two separate movements for left and right)
+* Eyelids (Most likely two separate movements for left and right)
 * Head Turn Right
 * Head Turn Left
 * Head Up (?)